cangulo/cangulo.github.io/blog/_template.md

 ---

+# Common per page
-import ShareCard from '/src/components/blog/share.js' import Caption from '/src/components/blog/caption.js' import Comments from '/src/components/blog/comments.js' import AboutMePostArea from '/src/mdx_components/aboutme_area.mdx'
+import AboutMePostArea from '/src/mdx_components/aboutme_area.mdx' import ShareCard from '/src/components/blog/share.js' import Comments from '/src/components/blog/comments.js'

+# if there is anything that needs a caption
+import Caption from '/src/components/blog/caption.js'

 This post explains the next topics:
 * How to set up a shortcut for Terraform in the Terminal